MarcusRoos/Designpatterns/README.md

 --------------

 ## About This Repository
 This is your personal student repository which will be used to submit solutions for the course's various assignments.
 This repo is completely private, meaning none other than you and the teachers have access to it.
 As you've completed a particular assignment and wish to have its solution evaluated, you'll need to perform a formal hand-in using the dedicated submission box in Moodle.
 Nothing should be attached to this submission in Moodle, as the current project state will be fetched from this repository, so make sure to synchronize any local changes with **remote origin** before submission.

 -------------

 ## General Structure
 The file / folder structure of this repo is determined by its initial state and you may not diverge from this structure at any time:

 ````
 root/
+  _CodeBase/
+  _playground/
   _Resources/
-    Laboration_1/
-    Laboration_2/
-    Laboration_3/
-    Laboration_4/
-    Laboration_5/
-    Project/
+  Laboration_x/
   .gitignore
   CMakeLists.txt
   README.md
 ````

+- **``_CodeBase/``** contains some inherent code needed for various assignments.
+Details for when and where this is needed will be explained in respective assignment description!
+- **``_Playground/``** used to play around with code and implementations.
+Nothing you add to this folder will be included in version control, unless explicitly stated in **``_Playground/.gitignore``**!
 - **``_Resources/``** constitute as a common place to write and read data stored in files, and is shared by all assignments.
 Further details can be seen in dedicated [**``README.md``**](./_Resources/README.md).
 - **``.gitignore``** dictates which content should be excluded from version control, i.e. not included in commits.
 Existing contents of this file should be general enough to cover most circumstances, but feel free to add more as the need arises.

 Each assignment subdirectory has an identical file / folder structure: